shreddedbacon/blog/content/post/concourse-slackbot.md

    }
 ]
 ```
 The `options` block is where you configure the main bits of how it interacts with concourse.
+Specify the team, pipeline, and the job name to use.
+Skipoutput will just notify when the job is complete.
+Privileged sets whether you need to be in the provided `privileged_users` list.

 The `command` section is where you write the command you want to listen for, it doesn't have to match the pipeline and job name, just something you want to use.

-Use the `help` section to write a brief description that is show when you `@bot help`.
+Use the `help` section to write a brief description that is shown when you `@bot help`.
+And the `accept_repsonse` is what is displayed once the bot has accepted the command.

-Using the `privileged_users` block, you can specify the user IDs of people that can run that command.
+Using the `privileged_users` block in conjunction with the `privileged` flag, you can specify the user IDs of people that can run that command.
 I would like to expand this to groups at some point, but I have no way to test this properly on free slack plans.

 Once the bot is running, you can run `@concoursebot help` and it will list all the commands you can use.